LHolten/blog/content/hidden/rust_query_0.4.md

 This syntax is slightly different from `rust-query 0.3`; the module of structs is much closer to the actual output of the `schema` macro.
 You can think of the whole `vN` module as a template for the modules that the macro generates.
 The generated modules have names `v0`, `v1` etc, depending on the version range specified.

 Now that we have a schema to play with, let us compare the old and new approach to retrieving some data.
-First, this is how you would retrieve data in `rust-query 0.3`.
+First, this is how you could already retrieve data since `rust-query 0.3`.
 ```rust
 #[derive(Select)]
 struct Score {